Spring 2022 COVID-19 FAQs for Students

 Refer to the Classroom Exposure FAQ for more information about contact tracing and the risk of exposure in classrooms.

 Current public health guidelines do not require any distancing in the classroom.
-In person classes will be operating at 100% capacity in their assigned rooms for the Spring 2022 semester.
+In person classes are operating at 100% capacity in their assigned rooms for the Spring 2022 semester.
 The University is continuing to monitor public health guidelines and adapting accordingly.
 Information on what we are doing to keep our facilities safe can be found in the Facilities Resumption FAQ.

 Each building at Penn has specific heating, ventilation, and air conditioning (HVAC) systems.
 Facilities and Real Estate Services and Environmental Health and Radiation Safety have conducted building-by-building HVAC systems condition and performance reviews.
 All occupied on-campus buildings are in compliance with the prevailing International Building Code and American Society of Heating, Refrigerating and Air-Conditioning Engineers standards for ventilation.
 More information on your HVAC systems and other facilities resources can be found on the Facilities and Real Estate Services website.
 The University is continuing to monitor public health guidelines and adapting accordingly.